rdatta2-code/rdatta2-code.github.io/_pages/about.md

 ======
 I am an applied economist and data scientist with a Ph.D. in Economics from the University of Washington.
 My expertise spans causal inference, time series forecasting, and model validation, with applications across tech, finance, and consulting.

-I have delivered solutions at Amazon, Deloitte, D.E.
-Shaw, and Keystone AI—ranging from causal forecasting and supply chain scenario planning to revenue modeling under uncertainty and regulatory stress testing.
+I have delivered solutions at Keystone AI, Amazon, Deloitte, and D.E.
+Shaw—ranging from causal forecasting and supply chain scenario planning to revenue modeling under uncertainty and regulatory stress testing.
 My research combines Bayesian VARs, quasi-experimental methods, and structural macro models to analyze policy and financial stability questions.

 I bring a mix of academic rigor and applied experience, translating complex quantitative models into actionable insights for decision-makers in business, finance, and policy.